TuringLang/SSMProblems.jl/docs/src/index.md

 ### Documentation

-The package defines a generic interface to work with State Space Problems (SSM).
+`SSMProblems` defines a generic interface for State Space Problems (SSM).
 The main objective is to provide a consistent interface to work with SSMs and their logdensities.

 Consider a markovian model from[^Murray]:
 ![state space model](docs/images/state_space_model.png)

 [^Murray]:
     > Murray, Lawrence & Lee, Anthony & Jacob, Pierre.
 (2013).
 Rethinking resampling in the particle filter on graphics processing units.

 The model is fully specified by the following densities:
 - __Initialisation__: ``f_0(x)``